 Enzymes are an interesting alternative as nature's catalysts which has a chance to replace conventional techniques and physical modification methods [21].
 They exhibit a number of advantages, including high efficiency, substrate specificity, catalyst recyclability, and the ability to work under mild reaction conditions [22].
 Lipases are the most widely employed enzymes in organic reactions such as transesterification, esterification, aminolysis, and Michel addition [23].
 Candida antarctica lipase B (CAL-B) is a good catalyst for these reactions because of its stability and high reactivity.
 Moreover, the unique structure of CAL-B active site pocket is responsible for the high regio-, enantio-, and stereoselectivity of this enzyme due to which it is possible to obtain materials with a well-defined chemical structure which is a desirable feature e.g. in the pharmaceutical industry [24].
 We also confirmed this fact in our previous work [25] where the poly(butylene succinate)-based copolyesters obtained with the use of CAL-B were characterized by a more regular structure compared to the materials synthesized using a metal catalyst.
-Notably, besides succinate-based polyesters [26,27], many types of other polymers have been successfully synthesized via CAL-B-catalyzed polymerization, including polyesters such as 2,5-furandicarboxylic acid-based polyesters [9,11], vegetal oil-based polyesters [28], sugar-based polyesters [29], and 3,6dianhydrohexitol-based polyesters [30].
+Notably, besides succinate-based polyesters [26,27], many types of other polymers have been successfully synthesized via CAL-B-catalyzed polymerization, including polyesters such as 2,5-furandicarboxylic acid-based polyesters vegetal oil-based polyesters [28], sugar-based polyesters [29], and 3,6-[9,11], dianhydrohexitol-based polyesters [30].
+It is also noteworthy that the immobilized form of CAL-B can be conveniently removed from the reaction mixture through filtration, unlike metal catalysts which are prone to strong metal-metal interactions and often remain in the final product, making removal difficult.
+This makes enzymatic catalysts a more desirable option for resource-efficient and optimized synthesis processes.